Causeway Coastal Route

 Want to visit a storybook castle?
 You've come to the right place.
-Glenarm Castle has been home to the McDonnell family since the 1600s, and they’ve maintained it with all the splendor you'd expect.
+Glenarm Castle has been home to the McDonnell family since the 1600s, and they’ve maintained it with all the splendour you'd expect.
 Inside you'll find furniture, portraits and much more dating back to the 17th century – this is as authentic as it gets.

 Take a wander through the castle gardens, too: they are among the oldest in Ireland, and the perfect spot to while away an afternoon in the sunshine.
 Indulge in some cream tea or a light lunch while you’re here, both perfect for recharging.